CGA-TOOP/TOOP18/README.md

 ![image](https://github.com/CGA-TOOP/TOOP18/assets/67393204/1f9d0eda-ea8d-4ba0-931a-c7c10b591d1b)

-## Working with the IMU (Inertial Measurement Unit)
+## Working with the bump sensor
-The 3pi+ 32U4 includes on-board inertial sensors that allow it to determine its own orientation by implementing an inertial measurement unit (IMU).
-The first chip, an ST LSM6DS33, combines a 3-axis accelerometer and 3-axis gyro into a single package.
-The second chip is an ST LIS3MDL 3-axis magnetometer.
-To utilize the IMU working we have to explicitly include the Pololu IMU library `#include <Pololu3piPlus32U4IMU.h>`.
-We also must create an IMU object from the `IMU` class:
+The 3pi+ 32U4 includes two bump sensors on the front of the robot.
+To utilize the bump sensors with will include the Pololu library `#include <Pololu3piPlus32U4.h>`.
+We also must create a bump sensors object from the `BumpSensors` class:

-`IMU imu`

-Working direclty with the IMU library can be a bit cumbersome.
-To assist, you will want to utilize the provided TurnSensor.h header file.
-Download this file and save in the `include` drectory of your PlatformIO project.
-The purpose of this file is to allow you use predefined functions in your main.cpp to better control the gyro heading sensor.
-After you have created your objects, then be sure to include the TurnSensor.h file.
+`BumpSensors bumpSensors`

+The status of the bump sensor can be determined a few different way.
+You can call the `read()` function to return a two bit value indicated the status of the left and right bump sensor, where bit 0 is the status of the right sensor and bit 1 is the status of the left sensor.
+For example, a return value of 2 (0b10 in binary) indicates:

+  - The right bump sensor is pressed, since bit 1 (BumpRight) is set.
+  - The left bump sensor is not pressed, since bit 0 (BumpLeft) is cleared.

+Instead of checking the return value of this method, you can instead call `read()` and then use the functions `leftChanged()`, `rightChanged()`, `leftIsPressed()`, and `rightIsPressed()` to get information about the bump sensors.

 Here are some of the command you may frequently use:
 ```